benhuckvale/git-maestro/README.md

 A slick CLI tool to manage and progress git repositories with interactive menus.

-Git Maestro observes the current state of your git repository and presents you with context-aware actions to help you quickly set up and manage your projects.
-No more typing countless git commands - just select from a beautiful menu and let Git Maestro handle the rest!
+Git Maestro observes the current state of your git repository, both local and remote, and presents you with context-aware actions to help you quickly set up and manage your projects.
+No more typing countless git commands and switching in and out of the browser - just select from a beautiful menu and let Git Maestro handle the rest!

 ## Features